Zendaya: 2004–2009: Beginnings

-Career

-2009–2016: Early recognition with Shake It Up and musical ventures
+2009–2016: Disney Channel

-Zendaya began her career working as a fashion model for Macy's, Mervyns, and Old Navy and also appeared as a back-up dancer in a Sears commercial with Disney star Selena Gomez.
-In 2009, she was a featured performer in the Kidz Bop music video for its cover of the song "Hot n Cold" by Katy Perry.
-In November 2009, Zendaya was among 200 girls who auditioned for the Disney Channel sitcom Shake It Up, which follows two teenage friends who get their big break on the local dance show Shake It Up Chicago.
-She originally auditioned for the role of CeCe Jones, which ultimately went to her co-star Bella Thorne; instead, Zendaya was cast as Rocky Blue.
-Judy Taylor—senior vice president of Disney Channel—described Zendaya as "completely engaging" with a "great presence", while saying that Thorne had "high energy" and that viewers would "want to get to know her better the instant you meet her".
+Zendaya began her career working as a fashion model for Macy's, Mervyn's, and Old Navy, and appeared as a backup dancer in a Sears commercial with Disney star Selena Gomez.
+In 2009, she was a featured performer in the video for the Kidz Bop cover of Katy Perry's song "Hot n Cold".
+The same year, Zendaya was among 200 girls who auditioned for the Disney Channel sitcom Shake It Up, which follows two teenage friends who get their big break on the local dance show Shake It Up Chicago.
+She originally auditioned for the role of CeCe Jones, which ultimately went to her co-star Bella Thorne; Zendaya was cast as Rocky Blue.
+Disney Channel senior vice president Judy Taylor said Zendaya had a "great presence" and was "completely engaging".